obsidianmd/obsidian-help/en/Plugins/Canvas.md

 - Select **New canvas**.

 > [!note]  The .canvas file extension
-> Obsidian stores the configuration for each canvas in a custom JSON format in a file with the `.canvas` extension.
+> Obsidian stores your canvas data as `.canvas` files using an open file format called [JSON Canvas](https://jsoncanvas.org/).

 ## Adding cards